 A District 283 family & community initiative

+A community advocacy group focused on supporting intentional, healthy, and balanced use of technology in everyday life.
 We're parents, educators, and community members across St. Louis Park working to reclaim our schools and learning environments from Big Tech's interests — for students, teens, and the next generation.

 Mission & vision